Mass Effect: Mass Effect 3

 Mass Effect 3, the third installment in the original trilogy, was released on March 6, 2012.
 Casey Hudson commented that Mass Effect 3 "will be easier [to develop] because we don't have to worry about continuity into the next one."
 However, decisions are routinely imported from the two previous titles to Mass Effect 3 in order to maintain continuity within the series.
 In the final chapter of the trilogy, the Reapers have returned in force, and have begun their purge of the galaxy, attacking Earth.
 During this attack Commander Shepard is on Earth and forced to flee.
 After fleeing Earth, Commander Shepard must hurry and rally the advanced races of the galaxy to make one final stand, not only to save Earth, but also to break a cycle that has continued for millions of years.
 The first official trailer was unveiled on December 11, 2010, during the Spike TV Video Game Awards.
+It was the first title in the main series without involvement from Microsoft Game Studios and released on the same date for both Xbox 360 and PlayStation 3.

 Four story-focused episodic expansions were released as downloadable content, with From Ashes, Leviathan, and Omega being released in 2012, followed by the final expansion, Citadel, in 2013.
 There were also five free DLC packs released for the multiplayer component, Resurgence, Rebellion, Earth, and Retaliation in 2012 and Reckoning in 2013, collectively adding thirty playable characters, dozens of new weapons and abilities, seven new maps, and a new enemy faction to complement the base game's three, among other content.

 Mass Effect: Andromeda

 Mass Effect: Andromeda, the first game in a new series, and the fourth major installment overall in the franchise, was revealed at E3 2015.
 It was released on March 21, 2017.
-The title utilizes EA DICE's Frostbite 3 engine and was released for Microsoft Windows, PlayStation 4 and Xbox One.
+The title utilizes DICE's Frostbite 3 engine and was released for PlayStation 4, Windows and Xbox One.
 Andromeda is the first game in the series to feature an open world environment.
 Set during the 29th century, the player's character is either Sara or Scott Ryder, designated as a Pathfinder – an operative tasked with discovering new planets in the Andromeda Galaxy on behalf of their species.

 Unlike previous installments, Andromeda did not receive single player expansions, though the multiplayer component did receive new content in various updates in 2017 which added new weapons, abilities, maps, and playable characters.